Welch_Chris-Corry

 Average day of photopolymer production.

 Moving forward Welch is looking to be more proactive with the photopolymer technology, experimenting with new substrates including sustainable materials like 3Form.
-“We would like to see designers take advantage of all the interesting things that photopolymer can do”, proclaims Corry who is working with Welch to provide samples as well as a gallery of examples.
+“We would like to see designers take advantage of all the interesting things that photopolymer can do”, proclaims Carey who is working with Welch to provide samples as well as a gallery of examples.

 experimenting with photopolymer signs